 Instream public uses are defined as including the flow-dependent components of navigation, recreation, fishing, conservation, maintenance and enhancement of aquatic life, fish and wildlife habitat, protection of water quality and public health, pollution abatement, aesthetic beauty, public water supply, and hydropower production.

-In 2002, a broad coalition of New Hampshire business and conservation interests joined together to enact compromise legislation which became Chapter 278, Laws of 2002 (from House Bill 1449-A) that calls for a pilot program for instream flow protection on two of the fourteen designated rivers - the Lamprey River in the coastal watershed and the Souhegan River in the Merrimack watershed.
-With the advice and input of the statewide Rivers Management Advisory Committee (RMAC), DES adopted Instream Flow Rules (Env-Ws 1900) effective May 29, 2003 that apply to the Souhegan and Lamprey Rivers.
-The rules describe the process for conducting a Protected Instream Flow study and developing a Water Management Plan to implement the study results.
-If the pilot program is successful, the rules would be amended before they could be applied to other Designated Rivers.
+In 2002, a broad coalition of New Hampshire business and conservation interests joined together to enact compromise legislation which became Chapter 278, Laws of 2002 that called for a pilot program for instream flow protection on two of the state's designated rivers - the Lamprey River in the coastal watershed and the Souhegan River in the Merrimack watershed.
+With the advice and input of the statewide Rivers Management Advisory Committee (RMAC), DES adopted Instream Flow Rules (Env-Wq 1900) that apply to the Souhegan and Lamprey Rivers.
+The rules describe the process for conducting a Protected Instream Flow study to quantify stream flow standards and developing a Water Management Plan to attain those standards.
+The results will be reviewed by the NH legislature in 2015.

 Funding for the Souhegan River Pilot Study

 The NH Legislature provided funding in September, 2003 for one of the pilot studies.
 The funding legislation also revised the deadlines in Chapter 278, Laws of 2002.
 The Souhegan River Protected Instream Flow study will begin with the convening of an Instream Flow Technical Review Committee and a Water Management Planning Area Advisory Committee for the Souhegan.